Hyphanet: United States

 The ICAC used its method to file search warrants across the United States.

 Brian Levine, since his 2017 paper, has advertised his services to law enforcement in the United States, despite criticism regarding methodology, with a 2022 appeal revealing that Levine and other unnamed researchers regularly distributed software that was advertised under the name Freenet Roundup, as part of a greater brand of law enforcement software called RoundUp, which was targeted towards P2P networks.

 The United States Court of Appeals for the Eighth Circuit in Missouri in 2020 ruled that the Levine method used in a case was illegitimate as they decided that it could not differentiate between an active requester and a passive node, but that due to the fact that the authorities in that instance did not knowingly use the method in bad-faith, and that there was no proof of an explicitly abusive process involved within the signing of the original search warrant for evidence, the evidence against the accused was not dismissed.

+Routing Table Insertion (RTI)

+Using Freenet 0.7.5, several attacks have been identified via the analysis of Freenet code, routing and request processing that seriously damage the anonymity of Freenet and similar systems.
+While the attack doesn't work in special cases, it works in most ordinary cases.
+This type of attack is serious because it can be used to discover other attacks.

+As nodes become better connected, the number of victim nodes that can be attacked with the RTI attack increases.